4 Signs You Need a New Air Conditioner

-Spring is almost at an end, and summer is on the horizon.
-If your home isn’t already prepared to deal with the summer heat, now is a pretty good time to get it ready.
-That might mean scheduling preventive maintenance for your air conditioner to get it in top operating condition, or it could mean replacing it entirely.
-You don’t want to go into summer with a system you can’t rely on to keep you cool, after all.
-If you’re not certain whether or not your current air conditioner has the chops to get you through another hot season, read on for some signs that might help you decide.
+You don’t want to go into summer with a system you can’t rely on to keep you cool and your energy bills low.
+If you’re not certain whether or not your current air conditioner has the chops to get you through another hot Kansas City season, read on for some common signs that might help you decide.

 Does Your Air Conditioner Have High Monthly Costs?

-The cost of using your air conditioner is obviously going to rise as you use it more often.
-However, you should contact a professional to take a look at it if it starts to cost significantly more than usual.
+The cost of using your air conditioner is obviously going to rise as your cooling system continues to run to keep up with the demands placed on it.
+However, if you notice your energy costs going higher and higher, then the AC system may be nearing the end of its lifespan, and can no longer adequately keep up with your air conditioner needs.
 Spikes in monthly costs usually occur due to wear and tear on the air conditioner over years of use.
-The older and more worn out the air conditioner gets, the more its efficiency will decline and the longer the system will have to operate to compensate for it.
-This is what drives up the costs, even though the longer operating time may not be noticeable at the time that it’s happening.
+The older and more worn out the air conditioner gets, the more its energy efficiency will decline and the longer the system will have to operate to compensate for it.
+This is what drives up the costs, even though at one time the unit may have been energy efficient, the longer it stays on to get down to the temp on the thermostat may not be noticeable at the time that it’s happening.

 Does Your Air Conditioner Break Down Frequently?

 It’s not unusual for air conditioners and HVAC systems to break down every once in a while.
 Things can happen and an AC unit repair every few years does not mean that there is something chronically wrong with it.
 However, homeowners really shouldn’t need to repair their air conditioning unit multiple times a year.